sigstore/.github/SECURITY.md

 - Members of a role should remove any other members that have not communicated a leave of absence and either cannot be reached for more than 1 month or are not fulfilling their documented responsibilities for more than 1 month.
 This may be done through a super-majority vote of members.
 - Members should never intentionally disclose a vulnerbility during the embargo process to any public channels or indviduals outside of the SRC or codeowners selected to work as part of a fix team.

+### SRC Members Emeritus

+Thank you to the previous members of the SRC!

+* Dan Lorenc
+* Asra Ali

 ## Disclosures

 ### Private Disclosure Processes

-The sigstore Community asks that all suspected vulnerabilities be handled in accordance with [Responsible Disclosure model](https://en.wikipedia.org/wiki/Responsible_disclosure).
+The Sigstore community asks that all suspected vulnerabilities be handled in accordance with [Responsible Disclosure model](https://en.wikipedia.org/wiki/Responsible_disclosure).

 ### Public Disclosure Processes